“Barbie” as Other

-You may or may not have known about those two accomplishments.
+You may or may not have known about that accomplishment.
 But I know that you’ve read—over and over and over—that “Barbie” had the biggest opening week-end for a movie directed by a woman.

 Is that an accomplishment?
 Sure—Movies anticipated (by investors, advertisers, etc.) to be “blockbusters” are usually directed by men.
 But is it necessary to mention “by a woman” every time the film is discussed?